-Welcome to the 2018-19 school year!
-Education is a team effort, and we know that students, parents, teachers, and other staff members all working together can make this a wonderfully successful year for our students.
+Welcome to the new school year!

+Education is a team effort, and students, parents, teachers, and other staff members working together can make this a successful year.

-The Nordheim Student Handbook is designed to provide basic information that you and your child will need during the school year.
-The handbook is divided into two sections:
+The Nordheim School Student Handbook is a general reference guide that is divided into two sections: